punitrathore/clj-parser/README.md

 ;; => nil
 ```

 This looks much nicer and cleaner.
 So `satisfy` is a function, which takes a predicate, and checks if the first character of the given string satisfies the predicate.
 With `satisfy` we can build some really useful parsers.
-The function `parse-char`. `digit` and `alphanumeric` have been implemented using the `satisfy` function.
+The functions `parse-char`, `digit` and `alphanumeric` have been implemented using the `satisfy` function.

 ```clj
 ((parse-char \B)) "Blue sky")